 A project to repair the Asheville City Hall belfry roof begins this week.
 Workers will restore the original 1927 terracotta roof tiles and masonry.
 The belfry is the very top of the building – think pink tiles and chimes.

-Deliveries of scaffolding and fencing materials begin Nov.
+Deliveries of scaffolding and fencing materials began Nov.
 9.

-Fencing will be installed around the perimeter of the building to meet code requirements to keep people safe from any construction debris that might fall from the work at the top of the building.
+Fencing was installed around the perimeter of the building to meet code requirements to keep people safe from any construction debris that might fall from the work at the top of the building.

 Pedestrian access will remain at all doors to City Hall, including the front doors.